metallurgical/karma-unit-testing/README.md

       npm i phantomjs --save-dev // optional
       ```

-    d) Install karma-cli, for enabling karma command as a global
+    d) Install karma-cli, for enabling karma command as a global `npm i -g karma-cli`

  3) Create `karma.conf.js`file using following command `karma init` --> this command will create karma.conf.js.
 Or copy
  from the code below and paste into `karma.conf.js` :